rage/java-programming/data/part-2/4-methods.md

 <!-- Metodin määrittelyssä kerrotaan palauttaako metodi arvon.
 Jos metodi palauttaa arvon, tulee metodimäärittelyn yhteydessä kertoa palautettavan arvon tyyppi.
 Muulloin määrittelyssä käytetään avainsanaa `void`.
 Tähän mennessä tekemämme metodit ovat määritelty avainsanaa `void` käyttäen eli eivät ole palauttaneet arvoa. -->

 The definition of a method tells whether that method returns a value or not.
-If it does, the method definition has to include the type of the return value.
+If it does, the method definition has to include the type of the returned value.
 Otherwise the keyword `void` is used in the definition.
-The methods we've created so far have been defined with the keyword `void`, i.e., they've returned no values.
+The methods we've created so far have been defined with the keyword `void`, meaning that they have not returned values.

 <!-- ```java
 public static **void** kasvataKolmella() {